Introduction to Serialization in Java

 - If the JVM does not find a class during the deserialization, it will throw ClassNotFoundException.

-- SSN field value was 114433 initially when the object was serialized, but this value was not sent to the output stream.
+- When the object was serialized, the SSN field had an initial value of 114433, which was not sent to the output stream.
 Because of the same, the deserialized Employee SSN field object is 0.

 Conclusion